dip-software/crossplane-compositions/README.md

 - Maps all XRD inputs to the Argo CD Application spec
 - References an `EnvironmentConfig` to inject environment-specific values
-- Merges `valuesObject` with `environmentConfig` in the Helm values
+- Merges `helm.valuesObject` with `environmentConfig` in the Helm values
 - Sets up automated sync policies for Argo CD
 - Supports both traditional Helm repositories and OCI registries
 - Conditionally sets `spec.chart` only for non-OCI repositories